All posts

 • The price matters. $14.99/mo vs $1.99/mo is real money over the years.

-• You like manual entry.
-If you're the type who already enters every transaction in a spreadsheet, BudgetLabs is closer to your existing workflow.
+• You like staying in the loop on every transaction.
+If you're the type who already enters every transaction in a spreadsheet — or you'd prefer to review a Smart AI import yourself rather than have the bank push categorized data into your dashboard while you weren't looking — BudgetLabs is closer to your existing workflow.

 • You bounced off YNAB's methodology.
 A lot of people start YNAB and quit because the framework feels heavy.
 BudgetLabs gives you the same zero-based math without the dogma.